goauthentik/authentik/website/docs/user-group/user/invitations.md

 -   **Name**: provide a name for your invitation object.
 -   **Expires**: select a date for when you want the invitation to expire.
 -   **Flow**: in the drop-down menu, select the **default-enrollment-flow** Flow.
--   **Attributes**: (_optional_) enter optional key/value pairs here, to pre-define any information about the user that you will invite to enroll.
+-   **Custom attributes**: (_optional_) enter optional key/value pairs here, to pre-define any information about the user that you will invite to enroll.
 The data entered here is considered as a variable, specifically the `context['prompt_data']` variable.
 This data is read by the context flow's [prompt stage](../../flow/stages/prompt/index.md) in an expression policy.

 ![Create an invitation modal box](./create_invite.png)